davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp-freddys-brooklyn-jun-3-2009.md

 ---
-title: Jimmy and The Wolfpack at Freddy's Bar, Brooklyn.
+title: Jimmy and The Wolfpack at Freddy's Back Room, Brooklyn.
 date: 2010-02-28T23:59:00.000Z
 summary: I think I got the date and place correct.
 excerpt: I think I got the date and place correct.